okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-okta-email/main/nodeexpress/integratechallengemagiclink.md

 ### 8. Verify the email and location of the magic link click

-Next call `OktaAuth.idx.handleEmailVerifyCallback()` passing in the query parameter containing the OTP and state (for example, `?state=8bae50c6e5a973e954b4ac7cd4d1a744&otp=482039`).
+Next call `OktaAuth.idx.handleEmailVerifyCallback()` passing in the query parameter containing the OTP and state.
 This method performs the following checks:

 * Ensures that the user clicked the magic link in the same browser (but different tab) as your application.
 * Validates that the `otp` and `state` parameters originate from a nonexpired verification email